The 2030 Agenda for Sustainable Development:

 “Overcoming poverty is not a gesture of charity.
 It is an act of justice.
 Education is one of the most effective ways to reduce poverty,” – Nelson Mandela

 TARGET: By 2030, reduce at least by half the proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions.

 2. No Hunger – End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-The most recent UNESCO research in 2013 shows that there are approximately 47 million children in low-income countries who experienced stunted growth as a result of malnutrition in early childhood.
+UNESCO research in 2013 showed that there are approximately 47 million children in low-income countries who experienced stunted growth as a result of malnutrition in early childhood.
 If all mothers in those countries had a primary education, 1.7 million children would be saved from stunted growth.
 If those mothers had a secondary education, 12.2 million children would be saved from stunting.

 Source: – Global Partnership for Education